Orange-OpenSource/ouds-ios/docs_release/README.md

     >
 -->

+- Do not forget to update the documentation using `generateDoc.sh` script.
+It will let a ZIP file of the documentation in */tmp* folder ; get this file and add it as release artifact.
+You should also through Xcode build the documentation (_Product > Build Documentation_) and export each documentation catalog as documentation archive (_Right click on catalog > Export).

 ## Prepare Next Release

 - Create a branch named `prepare-new-release` to prepare the new release for OUDS iOS version U.V.W.